William Levitt: After World War II

 During World War II, Levitt served in the Navy as a lieutenant in the Seabees.
 After returning from the war, he saw a need for affordable housing for returning veterans.
 America's post-war prosperity and baby boom had created a crisis of affordable housing.

-Even before returning from the war, Levitt experimented with mass housing projects, building a 1,600-home community in Norfolk, Virginia, which was not a success – units remained unsold in 1950.
+Even before returning from the war, Levitt experimented with mass housing projects, building a 1,600-home community in Norfolk, Virginia, which was not a success and housing units remained unsold in 1950.

+Levittown housing developments

+Levitt progressed to become a pioneer of mass production.
+He had houses built in less than six weeks on inexpensive land with no urban infrastructure.
+Houses were built on concrete slabs, with no further foundation, and could be purchased for as little as a one-dollar down payment.

 Levitt & Sons' first successful housing development was located on almost 20 sqmi of land near Hempstead, Long Island and was named Levittown.
 The assembly line construction method enabled Levitt to build more efficiently than other developers at the time, with teams of specialized workers following each other from house to house to complete incremental steps in the construction.

-Levitt also reduced costs by freezing out union labor – a move which provoked picket lines – enabling him to use the latest technology, such as spray painting.
-He also cut out middlemen and purchased many items, including lumber and televisions, directly from manufacturers, as well as constructing his own factory to produce nails.
+Levitt reduced the cost of constructing houses by freezing out union labor.
+This provoked picket lines, but enabled him to use the latest technology, such as spray painting.
+Levitt also cut out middlemen and purchased many items, including lumber and televisions, directly from manufacturers, as well as constructing his own factory to produce nails.
 The building of every house was reduced to 27 steps, and sub-contractors were responsible for each step.
-His mass production of thousands of houses at virtually the same time allowed Levitt to sell them, fully furnished with modern appliances, for as little as $8,000 each ($65,000 in 2009 dollars), which, with the G.I.
+His mass production of thousands of houses at virtually the same time allowed Levitt to sell them, fully furnished with modern electric appliances, for as little as $8,000 each ($95,000 in 2024 dollars), which, with the G.I.
 Bill and Federal housing subsidies, reduced the up-front cost of a house to many buyers to around $400.

 Levitt was the cover story in Time magazine for July 3, 1950, with the tag line "For Sale: a new way of life."

-As Levitt & Sons' president, Levitt proposed and constructed other East Coast developments throughout the 1960s.
 In 1952, people started buying over 17,000 Levitt-built homes in Bucks County, Pennsylvania.
 In addition, the company built Willingboro, New Jersey, which still has street names such as Levitt Parkway.
 During the late 1950s, Levitt and Sons constructed "Belair at Bowie" in Bowie, Maryland.

+William had taken control of Levitt & Sons in 1954 and the company went public in 1960.
+During the 1960s, when Levitt was leading the company, Levitt & Sons developed properties beyond the American mainland, such as Levittown, Puerto Rico; Lésigny, France in Seine-et-Marne; and Mennecy in Essonne, France.
 In the early 1960s, the company built a 5,000-house community in north central New Jersey called Strathmore-at-Matawan.

-William took control of Levitt & Sons in 1954, after splitting with Alfred.
-The company went public in 1960.
-During the 1960s, when Levitt was leading the company, Levitt & Sons developed properties beyond the American mainland, such as Levittown, Puerto Rico; Lésigny, France in Seine-et-Marne; and Mennecy in Essonne, France.